 Seems pretty cumbersome doesn’t it?
 A lot of writing is needed to record a single economic transaction.
 But remember, back in those days it wasn’t like you had 3 – 5 million transactions per day like modern day Walmart.
 These were relatively low volume transactions but generated significant value to the merchant.

 Believe it or not the use of journals and ledgers was quite common for small business right through the 80’s.
 Today accounting software resolves a lot of this automatically for us.

 Modern Technology Application

 There are several different small business accounting software packages on the market.
 Depending on the nature of your business and the corresponding volume of economic activity (number of transactions per day) determines which is best for your business.
-I have written several articles related to accounting software and encourage you to visit the accounting systems and technology section of the website.
+There are several articles related to accounting software and it is beneficial for you to visit the accounting systems and technology section of businessecon.org.
 One particular article is geared towards choosing the best software.